jiangcongtao/sql/README.md

 >
 1. Q1: Create a view called `mutual` that contains pairs of people who share mutual feelings for each other (i.e., they consider each other friends or enemies).
 The schema of your view should be mutual(name1,name2).
-Note that your view should not repeat the same pair of people in different order (e.g.,`(Alice,Bob)` and `(Bob,Alice)`); your view should only keep the pair, such that the name with the lowestpidappears first.
+Note that your view should not repeat the same pair of people in different order (e.g.,`(Alice,Bob)` and `(Bob,Alice)`); your view should only keep the pair, such that the name with the lowest ·pid· appears first.

 ## Solution